|

 should not be regarded as "cured", unless the immune

 system has truly returned to normal.
+While a few

 rare children will actually outgrow this process, especially if